 Day 14: - Tharepati trekking to Melamchi (2560m/8399ft): walking distance 4-5 hours

 Heading east from Tharepati, the trail drops rapidly down the ridge.
-The path passes pine and rhododendron forest rich with bird life along with good views down into the Helambu valley.
-The ridge gives you a marvelous mountain view of the Jugal Himal and Numbur in the Solu Khumbu.
-Crossing the village and enter a forested area descending to Melamchi River followed to the Melamchi Gaon.
+The path passes pine and rhododendron forest rich with birdlife along with excellent views down into the Helambu valley.
+The peak gives you a marvelous mountain view of the Jugal Himal and Numbur in the Solu Khumbu.
+Crossing the village and enter a forested area descending to Melamchi River, followed to the Melamchi Gaon.
 Melamchi Gaon is surrounded by beautiful forests, which is mainly inhabited by Sherpa people with their unique culture and spectacular Buddhist monasteries.

 Day 15: - Melamchi to Tarke Ghyang (2590m/8497ft): walking distance 5-6 hours

 From the Gompa in Melamchi Goan, the trail drops rapidly into the forest, passing a series of large chortens, a reminder of the strong Buddhist influence in the village.
-The trek descends steeply to the valley floor, where you can have a well earned dip in the crystal- clear stream named as Melamchi.
-After crossing the bridge the trail climbs steeply up to the sprawling valley of Nakote (1980m).
-Then the trail goes gently up to beautiful Sherpa village Tarke ghyang (ghyang means monastery) passing through Sherpa old settlements and biggest monasteries.
-Narrow cobbled lanes and tightly packed houses here resemble the high altitude villages of Mustang and Dolpo which are worth viewing.
-Tarkegyang boasts an 18th century Gompa with huge brass prayer wheel.
+The trek descends steeply to the valley floor, where you can have a well-earned dip in the crystal- clear stream named Melamchi.
+After crossing the bridge, the trail climbs steeply up to the sprawling valley of Nakote (1980m).
+Then the trail goes gently up to beautiful Sherpa village Take ghyang (ghyang means monastery) passing through Sherpa old settlements and biggest monasteries.
+Narrow cobbled lanes and tightly packed houses here resemble the high altitude villages of Mustang and Dolpo, which are worth viewing.
+Tarkegyang boasts an 18th century Gompa with a huge brass prayer wheel.

 Day 16: - Tarkegyang to Sermathang (2610m/8563ft): walking distance 5-6 hours

 Today the trail is quite easy through flat land with beautiful forests.
-The trail leads us cross small forest with the view of beautiful village of Helembu region.
-The trail makes a sweep around the wide valley end between Parachin and Sherpa village of Gangyul of Khumbu region.
+The trail leads us to cross small forest with the view of the charming village of Helambu region.
+The path makes a sweep around the wide valley end between Parachin and Sherpa village of Gangyul of Khumbu region.
 Sermathang is another pretty Sherpa village where you can visit many ancient monasteries and view of Jugal Himal range.
-In the clear day the villages provide good views of Ganesh Himal, Langtang, Gosainkunda and Rolwaling, Even Everest also in a distance.
+On a clear day, the communities provide excellent views of Ganesh Himal, Langtang, Gosainkunda and Rolwaling, Even Everest, also in the distance.

 Day 17: - Sermathang to Melamchi Bazaar and drive back to Kathmandu: walking distance 4-5 hours and 3-4 hours drive

-After breakfast the trail gradually descends all the way to Melamchi Bazaar through meadows and cultivated fields.
+After breakfast, the trail gradually descends to Melamchi Bazaar through meadows and cultivated fields.
 From here take a drive of around 3-4 hrs to the Kathmandu valley.
-Enjoy the panoramic views all the way, enjoying the cool air and forested road.
+Enjoy the panoramic views all the way, enjoying the fresh air and forested road.

 Day 18: - Farewell Departure